gorosun/unified-diff-mcp/README.md

 ## 📚 Advanced Usage

-### 🔒 Web Claude Security Levels
+### 🔒 Enhanced Security Levels

-For Web Claude users where GitHub Token isn't available, you can choose from multiple security levels:
+When GitHub Token isn't available or for secure sharing, you can choose from multiple security levels:

 | Security Level | Configuration | Features | Use Cases |
 |---------|---------|--------|--------|